Credit card scammers’ new scheme is shimming

 The BBB suggests consumers take extra measures to protect their financial interests.

-The BBB is offering advice on how consumers can protect themselves from shimmers and avoid being victimized.
+The BBB is offering advice on how consumers can protect themselves from skimmers and avoid being victimized.

 The BBB says consumers should check their online statements on a regular basis.
 If any suspicious charges arise, report them to your credit card company or bank right away.
 The customer service number on the back of credit and debit cards is the best place to start when reporting card theft or disputed charges.